 The Panasonic FZ70 packs so many premium specs and features, all without breaking the bank.
 It’s our pick for the best bridge camera.

-Canon PowerShot SX540 HS
+Runner Up: Canon PowerShot SX540 HS

 Even at a cheaper price and slimmer design compared to the Panasonic FZ80, you still get a variety of great high-end specs.
 Photos taken with the SX540 HS are impressive, thanks to its 20-megapixel 1/2.3-inch CMOS sensor, DIGIC 6 image processor, fast autofocus and shutter speed, and 50x zoom lens.